Fritz Krauss: Life

 On 10 April 1917 Krauss entered the Imperial German Navy as a war volunteer and an officer candidate.
-He completed his basic training on the Cruiser Freya, then moved to the Naval Academy Mürwik and was transferred after that visit to the grand cruise ship SMS König for further training.
+He completed his basic training on the Cruiser Freya, then moved to the Naval Academy Mürwik and was transferred after that visit to the dreadnought SMS König for further training.
 While on board the ship on 15 February 1918, he was appointed as ensign (Fähnrich zur See).
 He remained onboard until 31 December 1918 and was then put into the reserve, leaving the active service on 21 January.